Best free software for students 2023

 While you'll need to pay for the full range of features and templates, there's plenty available on the free version to help you make pro-looking images.

-In fact, if you're studying a creative degree or starting your own business, we'd really recommend trying Canva to design things like Instagram posts and stories, posters, logos, presentations and business cards.
+In fact, if you're studying a creative degree or starting your own business, it could be worth trying Canva.
+You can use it to design things like Instagram posts and stories, posters, logos, presentations and business cards.

 WARNING: Please be wary when searching online for this free service.
 You might be, erm... surprised by what the search pulls up.
 We learnt the hard way.